plenigo/plenigo.github.io/pages/changelog/apiV3.md

 Changelog for plenigo API version 3.

+## 2019-09-25 - 3.0.0 Alpha 6

+The main goal of this release is to complete existing functions and add new functionality.

+**New:**

+* **Enhanced customer creation**
+    During the creation of a customer you can now pass all addresses you already have from the customer.
+Also the additional data blob can be filled immediately.
+* **Additional customer values**
+    The customer now has additional fields: invoiceEmail, birthday, status.
+The first two can be passed during creation and modified via customer change request.
+* **Add additional customer data**
+    It is now possible to add additional data to customer.
+* **Add mandate to to bank account**
+    Bank account entities missed the mandate fields that identify the mandate for SEPA.

+**Changed:**

+* **Missing required annotations**
+    Some mandatory fields missed the required annotation.

 ## 2019-09-21 - 3.0.0 Alpha 5

 We released a new Alpha-Version of our API that has multiple changes.